Flashback Review: Mighty Morphin Power Rangers: The Movie

 Mighty: Jason David Frank, Johnny Yong Bosch, David Yost, Steve Cardenas, Amy Jo Johnson & Karen Ashely reprise their roles as The Rangers from the show and they all did a solid job for their respective performances.

-Paul Schrier & Jason Narvy reprise their roles as lovable bumbling duo Bulk & Skull.
+Paul Schrier & Jason Narvy reprise their roles as the lovable bumbling duo Bulk & Skull.
 They both did a good job for their respective performances providing comic relief.

-Tommy is my favorite ranger beside TJ, (second half of Power Rangers: Turbo) Andros (Power Rangers In Space) & Leo.
+Tommy is my favorite ranger beside TJ, (second half of Power Rangers: Turbo) Andros (Power Rangers in Space) & Leo.
 (Power Rangers: Lost Galaxy)

 Rita, Lord Zedd & Goldar also make their return.